phw/discourse-musicbrainz-onebox/README.md

 # Discourse MusicBrainz Onebox plugin

-This plugin adds Onebox support for MusicBrainz.org.
+This plugin adds Onebox support for [MusicBrainz.org](https://musicbrainz.org) to [Discourse](https://www.discourse.org/).
 Use it to quickly display information about artists, releases, labels and more.

 ## Supported entities